andreamussap/AFMussap-Tech-Shopping-List/docs/installation.md

 ![](/images/Tap-App.png)![](/images/Install.png)

+!!! tip
-> We don't advise you to search for **Shopping List** on Google Play because this will display a lot of other Apps in the result list, and this can make it harder for you to find our App.
+We don't advise you to search for **Shopping List** on Google Play because this will display a lot of other Apps in the result list, and this can make it harder for you to find our App.